mik300/fpu_design/README.md

 # Floating-Point Unit (FPU)

-This repository contains the SystemVerilog implementation of a 32-bit Floating-Point Unit (FPU).
+This repository contains a synthesizable SystemVerilog implementation of a 32-bit Floating-Point Unit (FPU).
 The project includes testbenches and schematics for all components that make up the FPU.

 ## Features